Bundesliga

 Born in Yaounde in November 2004, Moukoko spent the first 10 years of his life living with his grandparents in Cameroon's capital city before joining his father, a German citizen since the 1990s, in Hamburg in the summer of 2014.

-The young Youssoufa soon started playing in the youth academy of local Kult club St Pauli and wasted little time in displaying his incredible goalscoring prowess.
+The young Youssoufa soon started playing in the youth academy of local club St Pauli and wasted little time in displaying his incredible goalscoring prowess.
 Over the course of two seasons, Moukoko plundered 23 goals in just 13 games for Die Kiezkicker's underage teams, and it wasn't long until Dortmund came calling.

-Moukoko finished his first half season with the pros on three goals from 14 appearances, only for various injury setbacks to check his progress the following year - though he still managed two goals and two assists in 16 top-flight outings.
-The 2022/23 campaign has delivered brighter days, with Haaland's departure and Sebastien Haller's cancer diagnosis opening the door to regular minutes under Edin Terzic.
-A 2022 World Cup call-up was just reward for his six goals and four assists across 14 Bundesliga appearances, with Moukoko now on double figures for top-flight goal contributions in 2022/23 (seven goals, three assists) after his heroics against Union.
-And, yes, he's notched further milestones along the way as the Bundesliga's youngest player to get on the scoresheet in the Klassiker, the Revierderby, to score a brace and reach double figures for goals.
+The 2022/23 campaign delivered brighter days, with Haaland's departure and Sebastien Haller's cancer diagnosis opening the door to regular minutes under Edin Terzic.
+A 2022 World Cup call-up was just reward for his six goals and four assists across 14 Bundesliga appearances, and Moukoko finished on double figures for top-flight goal contributions in 2022/23 (seven goals, three assists) after his heroics against Union.

 Watch: Moukoko and the 10 youngest goalscorers in Bundesliga history

-Moukoko had already represented Germany at youth level when Hansi Flick picked up the phone ahead of the winter World Cup.
-He was already playing for the U16s at 12, scoring three goals in four games before jumping the queue to the U20s inside three years.
-The BVB teen was on the U21 books 12 months later, and has since struck six times in five matches for Stefan Kuntz's side.
-He made his senior debut in a World Cup warm-up against Oman, becoming the four-time world champions' youngest debutant since the late Uwe Seeler in 1954, and fourth all told.
+Moukoko made his senior debut in a World Cup warm-up against Oman, becoming the four-time world champions' youngest debutant since the late Uwe Seeler in 1954, and fourth all told.
 A week later, he made history as the youngest Germany player to appear at a World Cup finals, aged 18 and three days, breaking the record held by Karl-Heinz Schnellinger (19 years and two months, 1958 World Cup).

 Plays a bit like: Samuel Eto'o